Danny Bonaduce: Political views

 Bonaduce has expressed his mostly conservative political views during guest appearances.
 He is a strong supporter of capital punishment and a strong military.
-Several controversial statements have been made by Bonaduce regarding left-wing or liberal celebrities, such as his remarks that Jane Fonda should have been shot for treason for her role in support of the North Vietnamese Army and Viet Cong during the Vietnam War.
-He also stated on MSNBC's Scarborough Country that "personally I think at this point if anyone had a rope thick enough, I think that Rosie should be strung up for treason", referring to Rosie O'Donnell.
+Bonaduce has made several controversial statements regarding left-wing or liberal celebrities, such as saying Jane Fonda should have been executed for treason for her support of North Vietnam during the Vietnam War.
+He also stated on MSNBC's Scarborough Country that "personally, I think at this point, if anyone had a rope thick enough, I think that Rosie should be strung up for treason", referring to Rosie O'Donnell.

+Health

+In June 2023, Bonaduce announced that he would be undergoing hydrocephalus-related surgery after experiencing difficulty walking and maintaining his balance.

+Retirement

+In December 2023, Bonaduce announced his retirement from Seattle radio and his planned relocation to Palm Springs, California.